 Additional evidence demonstrates the strong basis in evidence for each challenged district.
-Almost all of the counties included in each 2011 district were covered under by Section 5 or included in the VRA districts affirmed in Gingles and Cromartie.
-Most counties in each challenged district were also included in majority black or majority-minority coalition districts under the 2001 Congressional and the 2003 enacted legislative Plans.
+All of the counties included in each district that were also included in the VRA districts affirmed in Gingles and Cromartie.
+Those counties in each challenged district were also included in majority black or majority-minority coalition districts under the 2001 Congressional and the 2003 enacted legislative Plans, as well as counties included in each district that were covered by Section 5.